 A Vanderbilt expert sheds light on the myths surrounding the flu shot, and explains why there’s really no excuse not to get yours this year.

-“There will be a duel season — a ‘twindemic,’ someone called it,” said infectious disease expert William Schaffner, M.D., a professor of Preventive Medicine at Vanderbilt University Medical Center.
+“There will be a triple season — a ‘tripledemic,’ someone called it, as the flu, COVID-19 and RSV will be circulating this winter,” said infectious disease expert Dr. William Schaffner, a professor of Preventive Medicine at Vanderbilt University Medical Center.
 “Therefore, it’s more important than ever that we all get ourselves vaccinated against influenza.”

 Schaffner, an infectious disease specialist, notes that there are both personal and community reasons to get a flu shot.
 On the personal side, the reasons are obvious: You’ll be protecting yourself and your family from a virus that can cause serious illness.
-On the community side, you’ll be protecting those who are most vulnerable — and also helping to ease the burden on our medical system, which is stretched thin due to COVID-19.
+On the community side, you’ll be protecting those who are most vulnerable — such as infants under 6 months who are too young to be vaccinated and those who are at greatest risk for serious complications from the flu, including adults over 65, people with compromised immune systems and certain medical conditions.

-Here, Schaffner addresses several misconceptions people might have regarding vaccinations — especially this year, due to the “twindemic” we’re facing together.
+Here, Schaffner addresses several misconceptions people might have regarding vaccinations — especially this year, due to the “tripledemic” we’re facing together.

 Myth: The flu vaccine isn’t very effective.